notifi-network/notifi-sdk-ts/packages/notifi-frontend-client/README.md

 ## 🎬 Getting Started using Aptos

-In this README, we'll cover the simple use case of one user authenticating through a Martian wallet and creating an alert.
+In this README, we'll cover the simple use case of one user authenticating through an Aptos wallet and creating an alert.

 ## 📥 Installation